vivainio/wpathr/README.md

 wpathr (pronounced 'weather') is a PATH manipulation tool.
 Taking backup of your relevant Path registry entries is adviced.
 Note that editing registry *can* wedge up your system.

+Coincidentally, it's also a way to create aliases ("alias" and "r" commands) and run commands in any parent directory ("up").
+It improves on the Unix philosophy by "only doing two things, and doing them well".

 Confusingly, the actual command name is now 'wpp' as 'wpathr' turned out to be too hard to type.

 Installation (assuming pip):